Charlie Watts: Accolades

 He is often regarded as one of the greatest drummers of all time.
 In 2016, he was ranked 12th on Rolling Stone's "100 Greatest Drummers of All Time" list.
 Variety wrote on the day he died that he was "universally recognized as one of the greatest rock drummers of all time".
 Music critic Rob Sheffield wrote for Rolling Stone that Watts was "rock's ultimate drum god" who "made the Stones great by conceding nothing to them".
+Roger Taylor of Duran Duran cites Watts as "an incredible drummer and one of my heroes".

 Appearance

 The Daily Telegraph named him one of the World's Best Dressed Men.
 In 2006, Vanity Fair elected Watts into the International Best Dressed Hall of Fame List.